apache/datafusion-comet/docs/source/user-guide/installation.md

 - JDK 8 and up
 - GLIBC 2.17 (Centos 7) and up

+## Using a Published Docker Image

+Docker images are available at https://github.com/orgs/apache/packages?repo_name=datafusion-comet

-## Using a Published Binary Release
+## Using a Published JAR File

 There are no published binary releases yet.